apideck-samples/file-picker/README.md

 Duplicate `.env.example` file, rename it to `.env` and replace the placeholders with your Apideck credentials.
 You can get your API key at [apideck.com]([apideck.com](https://app.apideck.com/).

+Note that if the consumer ID is is randomly generated for demoing purposes.

 Install the dependencies and run the local development server:

 ```